ReZeroE/AnilistPython/README.md

 Please select the anime that you are searching for in number: <enter 1, 2, or 3>
 ```

 For retrieved dictionaries from the the step above by using `.getAnimeInfo()` or `.getCharacterInfo()`, the data has be parsed and reformatted into more readable and easily accessible json objects.
-The **keys** to the correspounding information are of below:
+The **keys** to the correspounding dictionaries are as belows:
 ```ruby
 #ANIME                 #CHARACTER
 - name_romaji          - first_name